Allan122/allan-s_portfolio/README.md

     <h2 style="font-size: 28px; color: #333; margin-bottom: 20px;">About Me</h2>
     <div style="background-color: #f9f9f9; padding: 20px; border-radius: 10px;">
         <p style="font-size: 16px; color: #555; line-height: 1.6;">
-            Hello, I am [Allan Cheerakunnil Alex], a passionate and adaptable professional excited about embarking on a career journey in the field of data analytics and data science.
-As a recent graduate with a [MSc.
-Data Science] degree, I have developed a strong foundation in data analysis, statistics, and machine learning through rigorous coursework and hands-on projects.
+            Hello, I am Allan Cheerakunnil Alex, a passionate and adaptable professional excited about embarking on a career journey in the field of data analytics and data science.
+As a recent graduate with a MSc.Data Science degree, I have developed a strong foundation in data analysis, statistics, and machine learning through rigorous coursework and hands-on projects.
         </p>

         <p style="font-size: 16px; color: #555; line-height: 1.6;">